 The Message of Salvation

-Dr. Martyn Lloyd-Jones begins his sermon by reading John 3:14-15, where the Apostle recorded Christ’s late-night conversation with Nicodemus.
+In this sermon on the message of salvation from John 3:14–15, Dr. Martyn Lloyd-Jones preaches on Christ’s late-night conversation with Nicodemus.
 Within that conversation, Jesus refers to a symbol of the coming salvation within the Old Testament.
 Dr. Lloyd-Jones breaks down this powerful example of biblical foreshadowing.
 When the people of Israel committed a sin against God, He sent venomous snakes among them in the wilderness.
 When the people cried out to Him, He told Moses to raise up a bronze serpent on a pole, so that whoever should look to the serpent would be saved from the venom.
 This, Dr. Lloyd-Jones says, is a clear parallel to Christ’s redeeming death on the cross.
 For like the venom of the snakes, the only remedy for sin is to look upward at Jesus crucified, because the judgement of God is coming.
 And although it is difficult to talk about the wrath of God, Dr. Lloyd-Jones says that he cannot soften the truth of the Bible.
-God is holy, and who is man to judge His actions?
-Man only has a finite understanding.
-But, through His great love, God offered a way back to Him through His Son, providing those who believe with everlasting life.
+God is holy, and who can judge His actions?
+People only have a finite understanding.
+But through His great love, God offered a way back to Him through His Son, providing those who believe with everlasting life.

 About Dr. Martyn Lloyd-Jones